tacoe/rijksmuseum-wallpaper/readme.md

 All artwork and content provided by Rijksmuseum (licensed under CC0).

-Application (c) 2012 by Taco Ekkel, licensed under CC-BY-SA (http://creativecommons.org/licenses/by-sa/3.0/).
+Application (c) 2012 by Taco Ekkel, MIT licensed.

 ## Todo